LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 8
 ```
 Wait a minute!
 Day 8 is one day out of range.
-This should be a 1, instead, to represent Sunday.
+Instead, this should be a 1 to represent Sunday.

 Let's look back at the function to make some changes.